 Having a Vizsla in a home with kids and babies is a fine idea—and the breed also enjoys the company of other dogs, especially when they’re young.
 Bonus: They can even be trained to live peaceably with cats.
 But keep in mind that Vizslas have a high prey drive and may chase a kitty, so if you plan to introduce a feline to the family, take care to keep the cat safe until your Vizsla puppy is well socialized.

 Vizsla qualities also include a high level of competence and an ability to learn quickly, making this dog highly trainable.
-Vizsla intelligence has long been prized as the breed has a distinguished history as a faithful hunting companion that was bred to both point and retrieve.
-Modern-day Vizslas have equally demanding jobs as seeing eye dogs, search and rescue animals and as professional sniffers (think drugs or explosives).
+Vizsla intelligence has long been prized; the breed has a distinguished history as a faithful hunting companion that was bred to both point and retrieve.
+Modern-day Vizslas have equally demanding jobs as seeing eye dogs, search and rescue animals and professional sniffers (think drugs or explosives).
 And Vizslas even have a patriotic streak, serving as canine recovery workers at Ground Zero in New York City after the attacks on September 11, 2001.

 The German Shorthaired Pointer breed is a loyal, loving dog who wants to hang out with their pet parent.
 These dogs enjoy working, and you’ll find they’re alert dogs who keep an eye—and a very strong nose—on everything.
 Their temperament is easygoing, and they can b...